-- 7.NS.1d.
-Apply properties of operations as strategies to add and subtract rational numbers. - 7.NS.2: Apply and extend previous understandings of multiplication and division and of fractions to multiply and divide rational number. - 7.NS.2a.
+numbers.
+7.NS.2: Apply and extend previous understandings of multiplication and division and of fractions to multiply and divide rational number.
+7. NS.2a.
 Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as (-1)(-1) = 1 and the rules for multiplying signed numbers.
-Interpret products of rational numbers by describing real-world contexts. - 7.NS.2b.
+Interpret products of rational numbers by describing real-world contexts.
+7.NS.2b.
 Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and q are integers, then: Interpret quotients of rational numbers by describing realworld contexts. • 7.NS.A.3 Solve real-world and mathematical problems involving the four operations with rational numbers.
-12-14 Unit 2: Ratios and Proportional Relationships 7.
-RP.1: Compute unit rates associated with ratios of fractions, including ratios of lengths, areas and other quantities measured in like and or different units For example, if a person walks mile in each hour, compute the unit rate as the complex fraction miles per hour, equivalently 2 miles per hour.
-7.RP.2a.
-Recognize and represent proportional relationships between quantities.
-Decide whether two quantities are in a proportional relationship, e.g., by testing for equivalent ratios What is the difference between rate and unit rate?
-What is the constant of proportionality in a table, graph, or equation?
-How is a proportional relationship represented on a coordinate plane?
-How can you use proportional reasoning to find missing lengths in a scale drawing?
+If p and q are integers, then: Interpret quotients of rational numbers by describing real-world contexts.
+16-18 Unit 2: Rational Number Operations 7.NS.1: Apply and extend previous understandings of addition and subtraction to add and subtract rational numbers, and represent addition and subtraction on a How do integer operations compare to rational number operations?